Rainforest Automation is Rainforest's unique and powerful Automation offering.

 If you need custom guarantees about sensitive data, please get in touch with us directly.
 While it’s true that executing a test with automation does not currently expose it to any human testers, this is not something that we can guarantee in general for every future test.

-If you know you need to wait for longer (e.g. if you’re testing email and it might take a couple minutes to arrive etc.) you can add a Sleep action explicitly.
-This will pause execution for the given number of seconds and proceed afterwards.
+If you know you need to wait for longer (e.g. if you’re testing email and it might take a couple of minutes to arrive etc.) you can add a Sleep action explicitly.
+This will pause execution for the given number of seconds and proceed afterward.

 - Not compatible with mobile at the moment

-- Optimized for single browser, meaning that the test can only be run against the browser it was created for, when executed by automation.
+- Optimized for a single browser, meaning that the test can only be run against the browser it was created for when executed by automation.
 When executed by humans, it is compatible with multiple browsers.